Panesico/AutoEndorse/README.md

 ``` venv
 python AutoEndorse.py
 ```
-WARNING - Support for spanish language in linkedin will be added soon
+WARNING - Remember to set the language to your web settings.
+Its not intended for log messages.

 be careful not to rm -rf ~ like I did :)